 A genetic study conducted by Bérubé et al. (1998) using both mitochondrial and nuclear DNA provided strong support for an earlier population model proposed by Kellogg (1929) and others.
-This postulates the existence of several subpopulations of fin whales in the North Atlantic and Mediterranean with limited gene flow among them.
-Bérubé et al. (1998) also proposed that the North Atlantic population showed recent divergence due to climatic changes (i.e., expansion), postglacial as well as substructuring over even relatively short distances.
+This postulates the existence of several subpopulations of fin the North whales in Atlantic and Mediterranean with limited gene flow among them.
+Bérubé et al. (1998) also proposed that the North Atlantic population showed recent divergence due to climatic changes (i.e., postglacial expansion), well as as substructuring over even relatively short distances.
 The genetic data are consistent with the idea that different subpopulations use the same feeding ground, a hypothesis that was also originally proposed by Kellogg (1929).